What to do when you can’t trust your customer feedback

 When your product is up and running:

-- Measure every possible thing: user behavior in each session, user behavior over time, analytics based on individuals, cohorts, segments, everything you can possibly think of.
+1. Measure every possible thing: key mobile metrics, user behavior in each session, user behavior over time, analytics based on individuals, cohorts, segments, everything you can possibly think of.

-- Store every piece of information possible - believe me, your database will not collapse, but this data will be needed some day.
+2. Store every piece of information possible - believe me, your database will not collapse, but this data will be needed someday.

-- Use A/B test to prove or disprove your theories without asking your customers about it.
+3. Use A/B test to prove or disprove your theories without asking your customers about it and while neutralizing biases and external events that might influence the results.

-- Make data driven decisions and analyze your decisions based on data.
+6. Make data-driven decisions and analyze your decisions based on data.

 Comments